JenIsCoding/5-BuildMemeGenerator/README.md

 Create a Meme generator using an API with React.

-*Concepts*: In this section, we deepen the knolwedge of forms' behaviour in React and we focus on React useState and useEffect.
+*Concepts*: In this section, we deepen the knolwedge of forms' behaviour in React and we focus on React *useState* and *useEffect*.